-Allegations involving staff should be reported to the Head Teacher.
+In line with our Whistleblowing Policy, all allegations involving staff should be reported to the Head Teacher.
+If the allegation is about the Headteacher it should be reported to the Chair of Governors.
 If the allegation is one of abuse then it should be handled according to the DFE document titled 'Dealing with allegations of abuse against teachers and other staff'.
 If necessary the local authority's Local Authority Designated Officer (LADO) should be informed.